macroevolution/bamm-dev-guide/source/design.rst

 to change an event's parameter value.
 However, this class contains virtual methods that deal specifically with the parameter they change.
-To create a new proposal that changes an event's parameter value, subclass from *EventParameterProposal* and implement its virtual methods.
 These virtual methods are described below.

 ``double getCurrentParameterValue()``